shoejunk/json/README.md

 How to build the project:
 - Run "cmake --build ." from the build directory.
-The library will be located in "build\Deubg\Template.lib"
+The library will be located in "build\Deubg\Json.lib"

 How to generate and build the standalone project:
 - cmake -S standalone -B build/standalone
 - cmake --build build/standalone
-The executable will be located in "build\Debug\Template.exe"
+The executable will be located in "build\Debug\Json.exe"